ernestoresende/frontendmasters-notes/an-overview-of-the-three-pillars-of-javascript/README.md

 Goes hand-in-hand with `this`.

-The above is an example of what an prototypal class code.
-This is less common these days, since the `class` keyword was added, but it is important to understand it as it unveils what the `class` keyword is actually doing under the wraps.
+The above is an example of a prototypal class code.
+This is less common these days since the `class` keyword was added, but it is important to understand it as it unveils what the `class` keyword is actually doing under the wraps.

 ```jsx
 function Workshop(teacher) {